South Africa police fire teargas as mine unrest spreads

 The Marikana unrest stemmed ultimately from a turf war in the platinum sector between the dominant National Union of Mineworkers (NUM) and the small but militant Association of Mineworkers and Construction Union (AMCU).

-The government has been trying to broker a peace accord to cool off the feud before it does lasting damage to the platinum industry and spreads across the mining sector, which accounts for 8 percent of South African economic output.
+The government has been trying to broker a peace accord to cool off the feud before it does lasting damage to the platinum industry and spreads across a sector that accounts for 8 percent of South African output.

 On Monday, the first of 270 miners detained at the Marikana shootings were released from police custody after prosecutors withdrew murder charges brought under an obscure apartheid-era security law for the police killing of their colleagues.